Original article featured on Risk.net.

 Using the framework described above, users can ensure consistency between pricing trades in an ‘official’ MtM platform and their local development environment.
 This is because all the business objects required for calculations are passed directly from the platform, where they were created using the pre-defined ‘official’ set of pricing rules and parameters.

 In addition, users benefit from a truly ‘low-code’ environment, where the risk platform handles the setup of complex trade pricing logic.
-Users can therefore focus on adding value by implementing high-level tasks such as portfolio back-testing, custom scenario or risk measure calculations, or portfolio optimization.
+Users can therefore focus on adding value by implementing high-level tasks such as portfolio back-testing, custom scenario or risk measure calculations, or portfolio optimisation.
 All of this can be achieved without spending time on setting up the underlying risk factors, security, or trade details.

 Furthermore, this framework can facilitate the transfer of objects representing any trade type supported by the MtM platform, no matter how complex.
 As a result, users can run analyses on portfolios consisting of mixed trades and hedges, both vanilla and derivatives.
 By using high-level code, users avoid the extra layers of complexity inherent in low-level code.
 Moreover, because the process runs standalone from the central MtM platform, users can be confident that they will not negatively affect the performance of the primary platform or the integrity of the data.
 The framework also allows integration with popular ML libraries, which often require extensive use of computing power, again without affecting the performance of the primary MtM platform.
 Consistency between the two is also maintained.